 - A. Single-family attached dwellings shall meet the dimensional standards of the underlying zoning designation. - B. Six of the residential design elements in OCMC 17.14.040.A shall be included on the front facade of the structure. - C. The garage shall not extend closer to the street than the furthest forward living space on the street-facing façade. - D. Single-family attached dwellings shall include an area of transition between the public realm of the right-of-way and the entry to the private dwelling with one of the options below: - 1.
 A covered porch or patio at least sixty square feet with a minimum depth of five feet between the main entrance and the street. - 2.
 Uncovered stairs that lead to the front door or front porch of the dwelling.
-The stairs shall rise at least three feet, and not more than six feet, from grade. - E. No more than six consecutive single-family attached dwellings that share a common wall are allowed. - F. Driveway access and parking shall comply with OCMC 17.16.040. - G. Outdoor space and trees shall be required in accordance with OCMC 17.16.050. - H. Garage width shall be measured based on the foremost four feet of the interior garage walls. - 17.16.040 Driveway access and parking. - A. Garages on the front façade, off-street parking areas in the front yard, and driveway accesses in front of a dwelling are permitted in compliance with the following standards: - 1.
-All driveways shall comply with OCMC 16.12.035.
+The stairs shall rise at least three feet, and not more than six feet, from grade. - E. No more than six consecutive single-family attached dwellings that share a common wall are allowed. - F. Driveway access and parking shall comply with OCMC 17.16.040. - G. Outdoor space and trees shall be required in accordance with OCMC 17.16.050. - H. Garage width shall be measured based on the foremost four feet of the interior garage walls. - I. Compliance with minimum public improvements standards in OCMC Chapter 16.12 is required. - J. Compliance with the general standards of OCMC 17.62.050 is not required.